sswatson/rai-streamlit-template/README.md

 client_id = "9a3tabDb898fksdfjasdjQjfp9FMjfk2"
 client_secret =
 "9fsdfkqnfs923J-39fjasdfka-fajsafusdDFUDSFNQPFSNdjfs8fsjnwf-DJfnw"
+database = "my-database"
+engine = "my-engine"
 ```

-Note that quotation marks are required around the values; you'll have to add these if you are copying and pasting from your local configuration file.
+The quotation marks are required around the values; you'll have to add these if you are copying and pasting from your local configuration file.
 Also, the name `[rai]` at the top of this block is required.

-(The credentials above are fake and are for illustrative purposes only.
-You have to replace them with your own credentials.)
+*Note: The credentials above are fake and are for illustrative purposes only.
+You have to replace them with your own credentials.*

 ## Running the app locally